Skip to main content

 Chat with docs criteria

-Use these criteria before you upload sensitive or high-stakes files:
+Check these points before you upload private or important files:

-• Document scope: confirm whether the tool supports PDFs, web pages, text files, notes, images, or only a narrower upload path.
+• File types: Does it read PDFs, web pages, text files, notes, images, or only one kind of file?

-• Workflow continuation: decide whether the answer ends the task or needs to become a note, comparison, synthesis, or source map.
+• Your next step: Decide whether the answer ends the task or must become a note, report, comparison, or map.

-If you only need a fast reading assistant, a lightweight PDF chat tool may be enough.
-If you need a finding you can defend later, prioritize tools that keep answer, citation, and source passage close together.
+A simple PDF chat app may be enough for quick reading.
+For a finding you must defend later, keep the answer, citation, and source passage close together.

 Chat with docs comparison table